kavish247/github-commit-visualizer/README.md

-#how to use
+# how to use

-Add github token to env file
+Add github token to env file. \
 Change name of org in API.js

 # Getting Started with Create React App